osohq/oso/docs/content/any/project/changelogs/NEXT.md

 #### Other bugs & improvements

-- Fixed a bug that caused the go library to crash using go 1.17 on macOS.
+- Fixed a bug that caused the Go library to crash when using Go 1.17 on macOS.

 ### LANGUAGE (e.g., 'Core' or 'Python' or 'Node.js')